carlhughes/RISA/README.md

 ## Introduction

 These workflows are designed to be used inside custom widgets running Geocortex workflow.
-They provide a mechanism for users to submit proposed changes to the LRS network/
+They provide a mechanism for users to submit proposed changes to the LRS network using the LRS Server extension in ArcGIS Server

 The website is on GeoDOT at [RISA External](https://gis.massdot.state.ma.us/risa/) and [RISA Internal](https://gis.massdot.state.ma.us/risa_internal/).